TEPR Projects: Sustainable transport

 Contributing to climate change is, however, far from being transport’s only adverse impact.
 In urban areas, road transport is the largest contributor to poor air quality and high levels of noise.
 The construction and location of transport infrastructure can have negative impacts on biodiversity and wildlife, while many people are killed annually in transport accidents.

 - Green light for sustainable mobility: Vision and pathway to 2050, which was undertaken for the Greens/EFA group of MEPs in the European Parliament.
 The report set out a vision for a sustainable mobility system for 2050, as well as an overview of the policies that might be needed to get there.
+An article based on this report has subsequently been published in Green European Journal.

 - Modal Shift in European transport: A Way Forward, which was undertaken for the Transport Committee of the European Parliament.
 The report assessed the progress that had been made in meeting the EU’s modal shift targets and made recommendations for additional measures.